mundia416/Recyclerview/README.md

 Base/app/src/androidTest/java/com/nosetrap/base
 ```

+5. in the projects directory, rename the ``` Base.iml ``` to match the name of your newly created android project.

-5. Open the app module's build.gradle file and update the applicationId to the package name of your newly created android project
+6. Open the app module's build.gradle file and update the applicationId to the package name of your newly created android project

 ```
 android {